zuozhenggh/learning-library/developer-library/mysql-nodejs/import/import.md

 either your `package.json` and `node_modules` are in sync or remove `node_modules` so Fn manages this.*

-Now adopt `func.js` to do what we need:
+Now adapt `func.js` to do what we need:

     const fdk=require('@fnproject/fdk');
     const mysqlx = require('@mysql/xdevapi');